BlueMorning/supervision_system_for_industrial_printing/README.md

 ## What the system aims at solving
 The printing industry is being challenged by the increasing price of resources like paper, ink and energy meanwhile clients are asking for lower prices.
-One solution to deal with this situation is to optimise productivity by reducing as much as possible the resources consumed as input while achieving the same amount of output.
+One solution is to optimise productivity by reducing as much as possible the resources consumed as input while achieving the same amount of output.